Hang 'Em High: Plot

-In Oklahoma Territory in 1889, retired lawman Jed Cooper is surrounded by a posse of nine men: Captain Wilson, Reno, Miller, Jenkins, Stone, Maddow, Tommy, Loomis, and Charlie Blackfoot.
-They demand the receipt for the cattle Cooper is driving.
-The cattle seller is a robber who killed the rancher.
-Cooper explains that he knew nothing about the murder, but only Jenkins expresses doubts about his guilt.
-After Reno takes Cooper's horse and saddle and Miller takes his wallet, the men hang him from a tree and ride away.

-Shortly afterward, Marshal Dave Bliss rescues a half-dead Cooper and takes him to Fort Grant, where the territorial judge, Adam Fenton, determines that Cooper is innocent, sets him free, and warns him not to take his own revenge.
+In Oklahoma Territory in 1889, retired lawman Jed Cooper is accused of rustling cattle by a posse of nine men: Captain Wilson, Reno, Miller, Jenkins, Stone, Maddow, Tommy, Loomis, and Charlie Blackfoot.
+When Cooper fails to produce a legitimate bill of sale, and is told the owner of the cattle was murdered, the posse hangs him, with only Jenkins objecting.
+Shortly afterwards, Marshal Dave Bliss rescues Cooper and takes him to Fort Grant.
+The actual rustler is caught and hanged; and territorial judge, Adam Fenton, sets Cooper free, but warns him not to take his revenge.
 As an alternative, Fenton offers Cooper a job as a marshal.
 Cooper accepts, and Fenton warns him not to kill the lynchers, but to bring them in for trial.